 Eloise Butler made several entries in her Garden Log in early April.
 On the 1st she noted: “The ground is nearly free from snow and ice.
 March being cold, the season is later than it was last year.
 Aments of aspen in evidence, and aments of alder and hazel elongating.”
 April 8 was her last entry where she noted planting 6 roots of Lysimachia terrestris that had been heeled in during the winter.
 (2)

 On the rainy morning of April 10, 1933 she attempted to reach the Garden from her lodgings at the J. W. Babcock's house (located just east of the Garden at 227 Xerxes Ave.
 No.).
 She apparently suffered a heart attack and made her way back to Babcocks (possibly with some help).
 A doctor was summoned but nothing could be done and she soon passed away on the couch in the entryway of the house at 2:15 PM.
 Her funeral was on April 12th, 12:45 PM at the Lakewood Chapel.
-On May 5th, her ashes were scattered in the Garden as had been her wish.
+On May 5th, her ashes were scattered in the Garden (around the little office) as had been her wish.
 The details of her death, including the long-held mis-belief that she died in the Garden, are covered in our short history of her life.
 The Minneapolis Journal printed a front page notice of her passing.
 (PDF)

 The Garden was closed until April 20th.
 During that time the Park Board had to find a person to attend to the Garden.
-Martha Crone, although highly recommended, had not originally been a shoo-in for the job as Eloise had corresponded with someone else about the job, but that person was looking for somewhat different work (3).
+Martha Crone, although highly recommended, had not originally been a shoo-in for the job as Eloise had corresponded with someone else about the job, but that person was looking for somewhat different work (3)(and see notes in Winter section).
 With Eloise now gone, Martha Crone met with Parks Superintendent Theodore Wirth at his office on April 13.
 (1).
 On the 18th Theodore Wirth wrote to the Board of Park Commissioners that he had appointed Martha temporary curator from that date to Oct.
 1, 1933 at a salary of $60 per month.
 [The position would remain temporary until 1940.]
 On the 19th her husband Bill received a call from Wirth for Martha to be at the Garden the next day, where she met with Wirth, Park Board Secretary Bossin, and Mr. Babcock (Eloise's Landlord) and Mr. Erickson from the Park Board Staff.
 She opened the office and she and Miss Merkert, Wirth’s secretary, began taking inventory.
 (1) There is a copy of that inventory in the records of the Martha Crone Collection at the Minnesota Historical Society.